CodingStunts/frontend-fruit-technical-test/README.md

 ## Checklist for Requirements on original README

 1. Display all fruits in a list
-   ✔️ Show the name of each fruit
+   ✔️ Show the name of each fruit <br>
-   ✔️ Show an image for each fruit
+   ✔️ Show an image for each fruit <br>
-   ✔️ There are no images in the API so you will have to use keywords to source the images _See details section below for more about the challenges with the images_
+   ✔️ There are no images in the API so you will have to use keywords to source the images <br>
+   _See details section below for more about the challenges with the images_

 2. Create a page for each fruit
-   ✔️ When a user clicks on a fruit they should be take to the fruit page ✔️ Display information about the fruit as per the wireframes ✔️ When the user clicks "Back to all fruit" they should be taken back to the fruit list ✔️ The url for each fruit page should be dynamic e.g www.fruit.com/apple should show all the apple information
+   ✔️ When a user clicks on a fruit they should be take to the fruit page <br>
+   ✔️ Display information about the fruit as per the wireframes <br>
+   ✔️ When the user clicks "Back to all fruit" they should be taken back to the fruit list <br>
+   ✔️ The url for each fruit page should be dynamic e.g www.fruit.com/apple should show all the apple information

 3. Allow user to sort the fruit
-   ✔️ When the user clicks the sort button in the header they should be shown the sort options ✔️ User can sort by nutrition type
+   ✔️ When the user clicks the sort button in the header they should be shown the sort options <br>
+   ✔️ User can sort by nutrition type <br>
-   ✔️ User can sort high to low or low to high
+   ✔️ User can sort high to low or low to high <br>
-   ✔️ When the user clicks "Confirm sort" they should be shown a list of fruit sorted accordingly ✔️ When the user clicks "Clear sort" they should be shown the original list of fruit not sorted
+   ✔️ When the user clicks "Confirm sort" they should be shown a list of fruit sorted accordingly <br>
+   ✔️ When the user clicks "Clear sort" they should be shown the original list of fruit not sorted

 4. Create a dynamic sorting URl
-   ✔️ The sorting information should be in the URl e.g www.fruit.com/sort?nutrition=fat&order=highToLow _Couldn't work out how to add `/sort` before the query string in the URL without breaking the whole thing._
+   ✔️ The sorting information should be in the URl e.g www.fruit.com/sort?nutrition=fat&order=highToLow _Couldn't work out how to add `/sort` before the query string in the URL without breaking the whole thing._ <br>
    ✔️ This url should show the user the list of items sorted in the order in the url parameters

 5. Add load more functionality
-   ✔️ The list of fruits should only show 6 items
+   ✔️ The list of fruits should only show 6 items <br>
-   ✔️ When the user clicks "Load more" 6 more items should be show ✔️ When all items are displayed "Load more" should be hidden
+   ✔️ When the user clicks "Load more" 6 more items should be show <br>
+   ✔️ When all items are displayed "Load more" should be hidden

 ## Extra information

-✔️ There are a few mobile wireframes in the "wireframes" folder, use these and stick to the design.
+✔️ There are a few mobile wireframes in the "wireframes" folder, use these and stick to the design. <br>
-✔️ The designs are wireframes so you are free to chose a colour scheme.
+✔️ The designs are wireframes so you are free to chose a colour scheme. <br>

 - Test the functionality that you write.
-  ✔️ Make sure errors are handled and think about the user experience when handling those errors.
+  ✔️ Make sure errors are handled and think about the user experience when handling those errors. <br>

 ## Details